Author: Anthony William the Medical Medium

 The best foods to graze on include a balance of natural glucose, sodium, and potassium-rich foods.
 I created a video to share a selection of some simple and easy snacks that are ideal for adrenal fatigue, which you can view here.
 You can still enjoy your regular meals, but it’s important to not compromise on snacking every one and a half to two hours as well.

 Glucose saturation, like grazing, is another key piece of adrenal recovery..
 Our bodies run primarily on glucose, along with mineral salts.
 If we wait more than one and a half to two hours to eat, and we don’t have enough glucose reserves in our liver (most people don’t), we set ourselves up for blood sugar crashes resulting in hypoglycemia and the beginning of insulin resistance, plus the adrenaline and cortisol responses I described above.
 To give ourselves the best safeguard against adrenal fatigue and other conditions and illnesses, we need to ensure we are eating plenty of glucose from fruits and carbohydrate-rich vegetables, along with leafy greens for mineral salts.
 An unknown secret is to drink 16oz of straight celery juice daily on an empty stomach.
 This simple juice is the most powerful way to help bring the adrenals back to health, along with grazing on fruit and greens.
-I share recipes that feature healthy sources of glucose and mineral salts in my book Life-Changing Foods and on my blog here, or enjoy simple snacks such as those in the Adrenal Snacks video.
+I share recipes that feature healthy sources of glucose and mineral salts in my book Life-Changing Foods or enjoy simple snacks such as those in the Adrenal Snacks video.

 I discuss adrenal fatigue and the grazing method in both of my books, Medical Medium: Secrets Behind Chronic and Mystery Illness and How to Finally Heal and Life-Changing Foods: Save Yourself and the Ones You Love with the Hidden Healing Powers of Fruits & Vegetables, along with new information on the unknown causes of many illnesses and conditions today and how to heal.
 You can also learn more in my Medical Medium Radio Show on Healing From Adrenal Fatigue.